Bullying and cyberbullying

 - changes in behaviour at school or home.

-It’s important to emphasise to parents the difference between bullying and children falling out - and that bullying behaviour is repetitive and persistent.
+It’s important to emphasise to parents the difference between bullying and children and young people falling out - and that bullying behaviour is repetitive and persistent.

 Schools can reduce bullying by teaching pupils social and emotional skills during health and wellbeing education lessons, and reinforcing these skills throughout the curriculum.
 Skills that help to protect children against bullying include, learning how to: